jaymanmt/e-waste-disposal/README.md

 https://data.gov.sg/dataset/solid-waste-management-total-waste-incinerated-annual

 To dos for maps:
-customise markers, display popup onclick instead of just the marker, add usable mapbox features, find better background colors for popups both for json data and the search terms.
+add usable mapbox features
 Add second layer for instructions?

 To dos for charts:
-add mobile responsiveness to charts, after adding that --> add scalable legends + maybe animations choose appropriate background color and maybe animations to improve UX/UI
+maybe animations choose appropriate background color and maybe animations to improve UX/UI

 Total waste disposed of: